nus-cs2103-AY2021S2/tp/docs/UserGuide.md

 - `d/FR_DESCRIPTION`, `a/FR_AMOUNT` and `c/FR_CATEGORY` are optional fields, but the command expects at least 1 field present.
 - `c/FR_CATEGORY` accepts multiple categories (i.e. `c/Food c/Picnic c/Family`)
 - The function only filters records that satisfies all the fields provided.
+- The command can be used again on an already filtered list.
+- Find result is not case-sensitive (i.e. `find-fr d/lunch` will display results for records with description `Lunch`)
 - For the specifications on `FR_DESCRIPTION`, `FR_AMOUNT` and `CATEGORY`, please refer to `add-fr` command.

 Examples: